Deniz89/GetirAssessment/README.md

 A simple backend setup using node js and mongodb with validations and tests

 # Setup
-Make sure latest stable version of nodejs is installed. https://nodejs.org/en/download/
+Make sure the latest stable version of nodejs is installed. https://nodejs.org/en/download/

 After cloning the project, execute 'npm install -save' command to download the packages.

-There is a prototype for .env file, change PORT, MONGODB_URL and MONGODB_NAME according to your own setup.
+There exists a prototype for .env file in the repo, change PORT, MONGODB_URL and MONGODB_NAME according to your own setup.

 To start the server, execute 'npm start' command.